Skip to main content

 Are you looking for an interim project manager?

 Projects with IQX are not just fair-weather projects.
-Whether in production development, series ramp-up or as a project manager, we usually lead difficult and complex projects to success with the help of consulting, project management and interim management.
-Through efficient resource planning, consistent performance, scheduling and resource management and through transparent reporting, we have already managed many complex, challenging projects.
-In this way, start-up management is strengthened by establishing the right process organizations, through consistent decision management and through the early integration of employees into production and work organizations.
-The monetary assessment of risks and opportunities as well as the creation of risk and opportunity fluctuations are also part of our claims management tasks.
-Successful project management requires discipline, responsibility and commitment.
-Projects can only be made successful through disciplinary adherence to the tools provided, through full assumption of project responsibility and through high commitment in many project phases.
+Whether in production development, series ramp-up, or as project managers, we successfully guide even the most challenging and complex projects to success through consulting, project management, and interim management.
+Efficient resource planning, consistent performance, schedule, and resource management, and transparent reporting have enabled us to successfully manage numerous complex and demanding projects.
+This approach strengthens ramp-up management by establishing the right organizational structures, consistent decision-making, and the early integration of employees into production and plant organizations.
+Monetary risk and opportunity assessments, as well as the creation of risk and opportunity fluctuation analyses, are also part of our claims management services.
+Successful project management requires discipline, responsibility, and commitment.
+Only through disciplined adherence to the prescribed tools, full acceptance of project responsibility, and dedicated effort throughout all project phases can projects achieve success.

 Typical project types